How to Clean Diamond Earrings

 Jewellery is an investment, but you should be diligent about caring for it so that it lasts a lifetime.
 Over time, the diamond in your earrings may become dull.
 A professional jeweller can clean your jewellery at a reasonable price.
 There are methods of cleaning your earrings as a simple process that can be completed at home.

-Types of equipment needed for cleaning Diamonds
+Types of equipment needed to clean Diamonds Earrings

 There are various equipment that you can use to clean your diamonds at home, from cleaning solutions from varying brands, chemical treatments, machines, and even some found in amazon.